sodascience/metasyn/docs/source/usage/quick_start.rst

 Importing Libraries
 -------------------

 The first step in any Python project is to import the necessary libraries.
-For this example, we will need polars and metasynth.
+For this example, we will need Polars and MetaSynth.

 .. code:: python